jnhong/cs403-dpl/README.md

         ```
 - Being an expression, the if-expression can be used in larger expressions, for example:
     - `x == 2 + if[ x < 2 ?
 5 : else 6 ]`
-- The value of an if-expression is the value of the body of the action taken, and is `UNINITIALIZED` otherwise.
+- The value of an if-expression is the value of the body of the action taken and is `UNINITIALIZED` if no action is taken.

 ### Loops
 - The only construct provided for iteration is the **while-expression**, whose form is: